59th (Staffordshire) Infantry Division: Final fighting and disbandment

-By mid-1944, the British Army was facing a manpower crisis as it did not have enough men to replace the losses suffered by front line infantry units.
+By mid-1944, the British Army was facing a manpower crisis as it did not have enough men to replace the losses suffered by frontline infantry units.
 While efforts were made to address this, such as transferring men from the Royal Artillery and the Royal Air Force to be retrained as infantry, the War Office began disbanding formations and transferring their men to other units to keep these as close to full strength as possible.
 This policy impacted the division shortly after the fighting along the Orne.
 Due to heavy losses within the division, as well as the 21st Army Group as a whole, along with a lack of infantry replacements, a reorganization was undertaken.
 An infantry battalion from each of the 177th and the 197th Brigades was disbanded, and these were replaced by battalions from the 176th Brigade.
 The remaining battalion of the 176th was also broken up, rendering the brigade non-existent, although it was not officially disbanded.
 The troops from the disbanded units were used to reinforce other formations to bring them up to strength.
 The 56th Independent Infantry Brigade, a formation under the direct command of the 21st Army Group, was temporarily assigned to the division on 5 August to bring the division back up to three brigades.
 The brigade consisted of the 2nd Battalion, South Wales Borderers, the 2nd Battalion, Gloucestershire Regiment (2nd Glosters), and the 2nd Battalion, 2nd Essex Regiment (2nd Essex).

 The German 271st Infantry Division maintained its position around the 59th Division's bridgehead, and was able to make use of the rugged terrain north of Thury-Harcourt in its defensive effort.
 On 8 August, the 177th Brigade opened up the new phase of fighting.
 The brigade suffered casualties in an unsuccessful attempt to push south along the west bank of the Orne.
 Meanwhile, the 56th Brigade crossed the Orne near Brieux, 3 mi north of Thury-Harcourt.
 The next day, the 197th Brigade renewed the effort to expand the bridgehead by attacking south-east; Knight described this as "literally uphill fighting".
 The brigade was able to push through the German positions and secure the area around La Moissonière and Le Mesnil, a few miles north of Thury-Harcourt.
-Meanwhile, the 56th Brigade attacked south, taking the village of La Forge a Cambro, south of the 197th Brigade's positions, on the last ridge before Thury-Harcourt and capturing upwards of 200 prisoners.
-Patrols from the brigade entered Thury-Harcourt by midnight, and found it to be still held by the Germans.
+Meanwhile, the 56th Brigade attacked south; taking the village of La Forge a Cambro, south of the 197th Brigade's positions, on the last ridge before Thury-Harcourt and captured upwards of 200 prisoners.
+Patrols from the brigade entered Thury-Harcourt by midnight and found it to be still held by the Germans.